skbly7/django-cas2/PROXY_AUTHENTICATION.md

 You must ensure that the proxying server not only has SSL but that SSL has the full chain of valid certificates.
 If the CAS server cannot verify the certificate of the client it will simply reject the client and not do proxy auhentication and inject a proxy granting ticket.
+From the Django app point of view there will be no error indicating that the proxy ticket was not sent nor will there be a access log entry.
+The server will just not call the callback URL.
+If you have access to the login server, its logs will show the failed connection attempt.

 Ordinary authentication will still work.
 You can use the openssl utility to investigate the certificate your server publishes.

 ```
 openssl s_client -connect your.proxy.server:443 -verify 3 -pause -showcerts